tylerwowen/mitm_proxy/README.md

+# Run
+Please cd to src and run `python3 mproxy.py -p port`

+# Known problem
+CSIL has pyopenssl installed only in python2.7, but my implementation is in python 3.
+I didn't realize it until about to turn in.
+There are two ways to resolve it.

+1. Run it on a machine with pyopenssl installed for python 3.3+.
+2. cd to `scr2` and run `python3 main.py -p port`.
+I implemented my program without pyopenssl first.
+It works well (actually stabler) except it sets SNI to the hostname getting from CONNECT command, instead of getting from client hell0o.

+## Part 3

 ## Periscope
 1. Send a REST call to path `/api/v2/followers`, with method `POST`.
 In the request body, the requested user's ID and a coockie are included in a JSON string.
 See `1328_169.231.16.159_api.periscope.tv:443`